RootMiner/YaraGuard/README.md

 To use YaraGuard, ensure that you have the following dependencies installed:

 - [yara-python](https://github.com/VirusTotal/yara-python): YARA is a pattern matching tool used for malware identification.
-Install using: `pip3 install yara-python`

 - [rich](https://github.com/willmcgugan/rich): Rich is a Python library for rich text and beautiful formatting in the terminal.
-Install using: `pip3 install rich`

 ```
 cd YaraGuard